joshfire/hookmachine/README.md

 >
 > [Maldòn by Zouk Machine](http://www.youtube.com/watch?v=BPdrGOFXzGA)

+# Git Hook Machine

 The Hook Machine runs shell scripts in a given Git repository in response to `git push` events sent to GitHub and/or changes in some external condition checked once in a while.
 The Hook Machine is typically aimed at automating the deployment of a Git repository to some final server but may also be used to run scripts that do **not** deploy anything (test runners, email sending, whatever).

 The Hook Machine is useful if:

-1. you have a **Git repository** available on GitHub, be it public or private (other Git hosting services might work as well)
+1. you have a **Git repository** available on GitHub, be it public or private.
+Other Git hosting services might work as well, just not tested at this point;
-2. your Git repository contains **shell scripts** that automate the deployment to the final server (or some other task that you would like to run on the code of the repo);
+2. your Git repository contains **shell scripts** that automate the deployment to some final server, or some other task that you would like to run on the code of the repo;
 3. you would like to deploy the repository **whenever someone issues a `git push` command on some branch**;
 4. you would like to deploy the repository **whenever some external condition changes**, for instance because the repo fetches some of its contents from the cloud and needs to be updated when that content changes.